wa-ritsara/portfolio-performance-analysis-5-years/README.md

 The dataset used in this project is sourced from Kaggle.
 It contains detailed information about stock portfolios and market indices, which is essential for portfolio analysis and performance tracking.

-You can access the dataset here:
+You can access the dataset here

 [🌐 Kaggle Dataset: Stock Portfolio Data with Prices and Indices](https://www.kaggle.com/datasets/nikitamanaenkov/stock-portfolio-data-with-prices-and-indices/data)